link-intersystems/console-proxy-dom/src/proxy/README.md

 The consoleProxy module provides support for intercepting a console, usually the default console.

+## createConsoleProxy

+Create a console proxy based on the default console.

+    const consoleProxy = createConsoleProxy();

+Create a console proxy based on an object that fulfills the [console API](https://developer.mozilla.org/en-US/docs/Web/API/Console).

+    const someOtherConsole = ... // another object with the console API const consoleProxy = createConsoleProxy(someOtherConsole);

+Create a console proxy with a default handler.
+The default handler can also be set later with `ConsoleProxy.setDefaultHandler`.

+    const logEnablementHandler = createLogEnablementHandler();
+    const consoleProxy = createConsoleProxy(console, logEnablementHandler);

 ## ConsoleProxy.setDefaultHandler(handler?: Handler | Partial<Console>) => void;

 The default handler will handle all invocations if no specific handler is registered.
 To register a specific handler see `ConsoleProxy.setFunctionHandler` and `ConsoleProxy.setDirectFunctionHandler`